aescobarr/nhc-georef/README.md

 ```
 This instructs GeoServer to use the /opt/data_dir_gs_2.14.2 instead of the default directory.
 It should take effect when restarting GeoServer from the tomcat manager.

+Next, we should perform some administrative tasks in the GeoServer instance.
+This includes:

+* Create a user which will perform the interactions between Georef and GeoServer
+* Create a workspace to store the created layers
+* Publish a few layers from the PostgreSQL database

+Right now this must be done manually, but we are working on scripts to automate all this via scripts that interact with the GeoServer RESTFul API.
+Stay tuned!

 ### Installing